The educational system in the United States may be different than the system in your home country.

 Universities in the United States are composed of colleges and schools specializing in specific fields.
-Shenandoah University has the following schools: College of Arts and Sciences, Shenandoah Conservatory, School of Health Professions, Bernard J. Dunn School of Pharmacy, Harry F. Byrd, Jr. School of Business and the School of Continuing Education.
+Shenandoah University has the following schools: College of Arts and Sciences, Shenandoah Conservatory, School of Health Professions, Bernard J. Dunn School of Pharmacy, School of Business, and Eleanor Wade Custer School of Nursing.

 Value awarded at the successful completion of each course.
 Most courses at Shenandoah are four credit hours.

 Period of the school year which usually begins in late August or early September and ends in December.